MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/web-components/troubleshooting.md

 # Troubleshooting

-Use the information in this chapter to help you troubleshoot issues you may have when you are installing or using the [!INCLUDE[prodshort](../includes/prodshort.md)] web client.
+Use the information in this chapter to help you troubleshoot issues you may have when you are installing or using the Dynamics GP web client.
 The following topics are discussed:

 -   [Errors reported on the main page](#errors-reported-on-the-main-page)